devongates/React-Todo/README.md

 # React-Todo
-A basic todo app that will eventually become unnecessarily complex.
+The todo app that became so much bigger than all of us